 Looking for a budget option?
 The Outback Pioneer Lodge has some shared room options.

-Since Kings Canyon is located pretty far away from any other major attractions, you will only find two potential accommodation options – the Kings Canyon Resort and the Kings Creek Station.
 The former will have several accommodation options along with restaurants and a market while the later is more so a campground with some other accommodation offerings as well.

 Out of the three locations, Alice Springs will definitely have the most to offer from a variety perspective.
 Below though are just a few highly rated options at some different price points that you can choose from: